- Women tells 911 that man is breaking things with gun because she asked him to leave

 Recent contact with authorities

-In late September, Shellie Zimmerman told NBC's Matt Lauer on the "Today" show that she had doubts about her husband's innocence in the Martin case.
+Shellie Zimmerman said in September that she has doubts about his innocence in the Trayvon Martin case.

-Zimmerman also has been stopped for speeding twice since his July acquittal.
+Since his acquittal in the Martin case, Zimmerman also has been stopped for speeding twice.
 He was pulled over the first time in Forney, Texas, in July and told the police officer he had a concealed weapon permit and a gun in his glove compartment.
 The officer wrote on his incident report that he gave Zimmerman a verbal warning.

 Zimmerman was pulled over in early September going 60 mph in a 45-mph zone in Lake Mary and received a $256 ticket.
 He was not carrying a weapon at the time.